 (Company's hourly rate) x (Total number of hours it will take to complete your project) = Total Estimate

-Remember, that the video production process includes more than just the time on site shooting your video.
-The process includes pre-production (the planning phase), production (the capturing phase) and post-production (the editing stage).
-Each of these will play in to the total number of hours spent on your project, and ultimately, the cost.
+Remember, the video production process includes more than just the time on-site shooting your video.
+The process includes pre-production (the planning phase), production (the capturing phase), and post-production (the editing stage).
+Each of these will play into the total number of hours spent on your project, and ultimately, the cost.

 3. Be cautious of flashy equipment and gear